 (Section 16-3-1520, 1525-notwithstanding the provisions of Section 22-5-510), Section 16-3-1530, 1535, 1540, 1545, 1550, 1560)

 The following standards will be considered by the Department of Crime Victim Services Training, Provider Certification and Statistical Analysis (CVST) in granting, denying, or withdrawal of accreditation of sponsors, programs, or parts of programs:

-- Courses must be directed to and intended for an audience of Victim Service Providers (VSPs);
+- Courses must be directed at and intended for an audience of VSPs.

-- Presenter/Trainer must be qualified by practical or academic experience to teach the subject; this experience should be demonstrated in the bio;
+- Presenters must be qualified by practical or academic experience to teach the subject.
+Experience should be documented in the bio of each presenter.

-- High quality written materials (e.g., handouts) must be distributed to or available to participants;
+- High-quality written materials such as handouts must be distributed to participants or otherwise made available.

-- Suitable classroom or laboratory setting must be provided for participants;
+- A suitable classroom or laboratory setting must be provided for participants.

 In extending accreditation for VSP trainings, CVST reserves the right to have a representative attend all programs without charge to CVST and/or its representative and requires adherence to its accreditation standards.